Manhunt for Filipino murder suspect in California

 Police in southern California are hunting for a Filipino who is accused of beating a 20-year-old father to death.

-The police believe Luzon and three other young men – Hercules Balaskas, Jacob Elmendorf and Francisco Amigon, all 19 – attacked Hamori-Andrade in Luzon’s home on Goodway Drive near Azusa.
+The police believe Capiendo and three other young men – Hercules Balaskas, Jacob Elmendorf and Francisco Amigon, all 19 – attacked Hamori-Andrade in Capiendo’s home on Goodway Drive near Azusa.

 The four men then loaded the victim’s body into a pickup truck and drove to Azusa Canyon, where they beat up the victim again before his body was thrown onto Highway 39.